 Now keep in mind that my father is from a family of 12 (plus one child who died at a young age).
 That made for a lot of people to see.

-One of my favourites was the family of my uncle Georges and my aunt Georgette, who lived in the lovely and somewhat isolated community of Saint-Bruno-de-Packington, now simply Packington, QC.
+One of my favourites was the family of my uncle Georges and my aunt Georgette, who lived in the lovely and somewhat isolated community of Saint-Benoit-de-Packington, now simply Packington, QC.
 My uncle and aunt were both musicians, he played the harmonica, she the fiddle, and every year, a visit there would feature a soirée canadienne, the equivalent of a kitchen party for the Atlantic-Canadians out there.
 I loved those evenings, all the instruments around, and the excitement it generated.
 The most extraordinary fact was that Georges and Georgette produced 17 children, most of whom also took to music as a hobby and also performed.
 This is a picture of that family from the 70s below.

 My aunt’s brother, Georges Saint-Pierre and his wife Georgette (no points for originality here) would always be present too.
 The Saint-Pierres played banjo and guitar respectively.
 I still have permanently etched in my brain an image of Georgette with a cigarette dangling from a very red-lipsticked mouth whipping a slide steel up and down the neck of a very cheap, high-strung Japanese electric guitar.